NEIGHBORS OF

 Trace claims that they have made many voluntary changes based on neighborhood complaints, why isn't this enough?

 Unfortunately, we aren't aware of any changes Trace has made to mitigate their neighborhood impact that was not a result of pressure from state and local agencies.
-Again, several neighbors worked with Trace management in good faith for almost three years with no results, and they cut off all communication once we organized into a group.
+Again, several neighbors worked with Trace management in good faith for almost three years with no results, and Trace cut off all communication once we organized into a group.

 This was never a problem until your group started complaining!
+Can’t you just move somewhere else?

-Businesses that push boundaries rely on people staying silent about the negative impacts on their lives, and many feel powerless to change their environment for the better.
+Businesses that exploit their environment rely on people staying silent about the negative impacts on their lives, and many feel powerless to change their environment for the better.
 Once it became clear that the vast majority of neighbors were upset, and that the extreme noise from Trace’s outdoor parties was seriously harming our ability to feel comfortable in our homes, we organized and spoke up.
-A vibrant neighborhood depends on invested residents, and when dozens unite around an issue affecting our quality of life it signals a serious problem that needs to be addressed.